 So what to do?
 After all, for some of us, shopping is a favorite pastime.
 How do you make sure you don’t go crazy, but still have a few trinkets to bring home from your trip?
 Here are some tips to keep your souvenir budget in check while on a Disney vacation.

-Prepare your souvenir budget for the typical vacation purchases.
 What’s a trip without a t-shirt to commemorate it?
 Or maybe hats are more your thing.
 Whatever it is, take that into account.
 Sometimes mom and dad are willing to purchase everyone a t-shirt, hat, etc. and then the rest of the souvenirs are out of the kids’ budgets.

 Rather than purchasing t-shirts at the parks, to save on the souvenir budget, you can make your own.
-Some families even like to coordinate their shirts, or make special ones to mark the special trip (Smith Family Reunion, Tom’s 40th Birthday, etc.) Again, this is a fun way to prepare for your trip and create a keepsake for afterward as well.
+Some families even like to coordinate their shirts or make special ones to mark the special trip (Smith Family Reunion, Tom’s 40th Birthday, etc.) Again, this is a fun way to prepare for your trip and create a keepsake for afterward, as well.

 You can also purchase gifts ahead of time for the little ones.
-Licensed Disney merchandise can be found lots of places at home.
+Licensed Disney merchandise can be found in lots of places at home.
 Spend some time collecting smaller items, and surprise the kiddos with something each morning.
 It will save some money to make the purchase ahead of time, mom and dad can purchase items that they feel are appropriate, and the little ones have something new to hang on to for the day.
-Of course they may still be tempted by the shops, but it might slow down the “Can I have…” moments.
+Of course, they may still be tempted by the shops, but it might slow down the “Can I have…” moments.